BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/statutes.md

 4. The Council may fill casual vacancies for the period till the next Annual General Meeting.

-5. In determining eligibility for nomination, service under Statute D.5(a) or By-Law E.3 for a period of less than a year shall be ignored, and for a period greater than a year shall be counted as a full term.
+5. In determining eligibility for nomination, service under Statute D.7(a) or By-Law E.3 for a period of less than a year shall be ignored, and for a period greater than a year shall be counted as a full term.

 5. All Members are entitled to vote in the elections.

 ### F. Duties of the Officers

-1. The President shall act as a chairman at all General Meetings and all sessions of the Council unless unavoidably prevented, and shall ensure that the other Officers discharge their duties.
+1. The President shall act as a chair at all General Meetings and all sessions of the Council unless unavoidably prevented, and shall ensure that the other Officers discharge their duties.

 2. The Vice-President shall deputise for the President if requested by the President to do so, or in the absence of the President.